 You thought that your citation game was strong.
-But you’ve hit a blog.
+But, you’ve hit a blog.
 Don’t stress.
 Blog style citations typically break down the who, when, what and where of the blog you used.
-Just so you are prepared for anything that comes your way, learn the formats for APA, MLA, Harvard and Chicago.
+Just so you are prepared for anything that comes your way, learn the formats for APA 6 MLA 8, Chicago 17 and Harvard.

 How to Cite a Blog in APA

-Social science, education or psychology writers, listen up.
-This is for you.
-Blogs in APA format will follow: who, when, what and where.
+Listen up social science, education or psychology writers.
+Because, this is for you.
+Blog citations in your APA reference list will follow: who, when, what and where.

 - Who: This could be the author name or a screen name.
 While author name is preferred, you have to use what you have.

 - Where: This is easy.
-Just provide the URL.
+For this part, just provide the URL.

 No writer?
 No problem!
 Learn how to cite a blog with no author in a click.